There is much more to framing a deck than cutting and banging a bunch of joists together.

 Richard Barnett is based in Ottawa, Illinois and has twenty years of experience building beautiful decks that make any home shine.

-He is also a highly experienced general contractor specializing in custom home building and renovation of all kinds.
+He is also a highly experienced general contractor specializing in custom home building and renovations of all kinds.

 The picture frame usually consists of 2 rows of the same color and with a combined width of 11-3/4” allows posts to fit completely within that two board picture frame.